 When you choose independent activities for Blizzard Bags, you want them to exhibit four main characteristics.
 Let’s take a closer look at these characteristics.
 Independent activities should be:

+Use this opportunity to get your students to learn, create, and have fun!
+As tempting as it is to send students home with test prep, we can’t use this opportunity to dump activities on them that we already find boring in a classroom setting.
+Blizzard Bags need a special spice, since students won’t have the energy of the classroom to motivate them.
 These activities also need to be specifically designed to be non-threatening to struggling readers.
 Remember, you’re not going to be there to help your students, and you don’t want them to give up before they’ve accomplished anything.

 For example, this Making Inferences activity presents several puzzles, and students get to figure out what’s going on.
 These begin as heavily-scaffolded and move to more complex tasks as students hone their skills.
 Each puzzle is meant to be intriguing so that kids are hooked and want to continue.
 You can use this out-of-school opportunity to reinforce skills like identifying (and using!) direct and indirect characterization, using context clues, and so much more!